Piki-cell/1x3-NoC-Router-Verilog/README.md

 ## 📖 Overview

-This project implements a **1×3 Router Module** for a **Network-on-Chip (NoC)** using **Verilog HDL**.
+This project presents the design and implementation of a **1×3 Router Module** for a **Network-on-Chip (NoC)** using **Verilog HDL**.

-The router forwards incoming packets from a single input channel to one of three output ports based on the destination select signal using a Finite State Machine (FSM).
+The router forwards incoming packets from a single input port to one of three output ports based on a 2-bit select signal using a Finite State Machine (FSM).

 ---

 ## 🚀 Features

-- Verilog HDL Design
+- Verilog HDL Implementation
-- FSM-based Packet Routing
+- Finite State Machine (FSM) Based Design
-- 1 Input → 3 Output Architecture
+- 1×3 Packet Routing
-- Low Latency Routing
+- Low Latency Communication
 - Functional Simulation
 - RTL Verification